PennLINC/CuBIDS/docs/example.rst

 As a first step, we use CuBIDS to identify the metadata fields present in the dataset, and remove any protected health information (PHI) or other sensitive fields.
-We want to do this *before* implementing any ``datalad`` commands, as we must ensure PHI is not tracked as part of version control.
+We want to do this *before* implementing any ``DataLad`` commands, as we must ensure PHI is not tracked as part of version control.

 This is accomplished with the following command: